 Toronto’s waterfront is more than our city’s edge along Lake Ontario – it’s a destination and second neighbourhood for every Torontonian to enjoy.

-That’s why 16 groups have come together to form Waterfront for All – as a new citizens group for everyone interested in the future of Toronto's waterfront.
+That’s why more than 20 organizations have come together to form Waterfront for All – as a new citizens group dedicated to preserving and enhancing the entire Toronto waterfront as a unique natural and cultural resources for all of us to enjoy.

 Over 25 years ago, the Crombie Commission set out nine principles for Toronto's waterfront revitalization.
 They are as valid as ever.
 Our waterfront should be:

-Waterfront revitalization has come a long way, but it’s far from complete.
+Waterfront renewal has come a long way, but it’s far from complete.
 Progress on the waterfront needs to be celebrated and supported by citizens, otherwise it may lose momentum or die altogether.

 From Etobicoke to Scarborough, we invite citizens and groups from across Toronto to work together to keep the revitalization and beautification of our waterfront moving forward.